welltempereddeveloper/welltempereddeveloper/_posts/2018-12-03-programming-101-keep-your-functions-short.md

 longer needed.
 This helps keep code bases cleaner and free of dead code.
 That, in turn, keeps them simpler and easier to maintain.

-Debugging is easier.
 Functions that are modular are easier to debug.
 It does one thing, it should be fairly easy to verify that it actually does do that one thing.

 ### It's harder to get sloppy